John McCaul

-John McCaul (March 7, 1807 - April 16, 1887) was an Irish-born Canadian educator, theologian, and the second president of the University of Toronto from 1848 to 1853.
+John McCaul (March 7, 1807 - April 16, 1887) was an Irish-born Canadian educator and theologian.
+He was head of the University of Toronto from 1848 to 1880, serving as the second president of the university and subsequently president of University College upon its establishment in 1853.

 McCaul was born in Dublin, Ireland and earned Bachelor of Arts, Master of Arts and Doctor of Laws degrees from Trinity College, Dublin.
 He served as a Church of Ireland clergyman before moving to Toronto, Upper Canada in 1839 to become the principal of Upper Canada College.
 He resigned from the position in 1843 to serve as vice-president of King's College and professor of logic, rhetoric, and classics.
 In 1849, King's College was renamed as the University of Toronto, and McCaul was elected to succeed John Strachan as president.
-McCaul served until 1853, when he became the head of University College, a constituent college of the University of Toronto.
+In 1853, he became the first president of University College, the founding constituent college of the University of Toronto.

 Life

 Early life, education, and scholarship

 John McCaul was born on March 7, 1807, in the City of Dublin, Ireland to a family of Scots-Irish.
 He attended Rev. William White's school, a private school for many of Dublin's elite.
 He graduated from White's School in 1820 and would continue his education at Trinity College.

 McCaul would spend fifteen years at Trinity College, receiving a Master of Arts in 1828, after which he was given the job of University Examiner of Classics.
 He would enter the priesthood in 1831 and earn a doctorate in 1835.
 McCaul authored numerous books while at Trinity College focused on the classical poetry of Horace and other Roman satirist, as well as Greek tragedies.